10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Assortment of traditional Roman pasta dishes served during a food tour at the Theatre of Pompey in RomeVarious Roman pasta dishes we enjoyed during our food tour near the historic Theatre of Pompey—each one better than the last!

-Just when we thought the night couldn’t possibly get any better, Roberta surprised us with one last stop—a hidden gem of a restaurant tucked right inside the ancient ruins of the Theatre of Pompey.
-We couldn’t believe it.
+Just when we thought the night couldn’t get any better, Roberta had one more surprise up her sleeve: a final stop at this hidden restaurant inside the actual ruins of the Theatre of Pompey.

-We sat down to a full Roman dinner, filled with rich pasta dishes and cozy local favourites.
-Every bite was better than the last, and we didn’t want the meal—or the night—to end.
+We sat down to a full Roman dinner, loaded with comforting pasta dishes and local favorites.
+Every bite was better than the last, and by the end, we were wishing the night could go on forever.

 🍩 5. & 6. & 7.
 Stops: Tiramisu, Espresso, and Gelato...